Appalasaisumanth/linkedlistapi/README.md

  colleges can avoid students for inters if needed and that student can apply individually for any role

- frontend deployed in https://frontend2-ivory.vercel.app/ visit them
+ frontend deployed in https://frontend2-ivory.vercel.app/ https://frontend2-ivory.vercel.app/visit them